Loading...

 • Please also see the full Lothian guidance on investigations for ME-CFS.

-• A differential diagnosis of fibromyalgia may also need to be considered, and some consider an ‘overlap’syndrome.
+• A differential diagnosis of fibromyalgia may also need to be considered, and some consider this an ‘overlap’ syndrome.

 • FBC, U&Es and creatinine, LFTs (including albumin), TFTs, glucose (random),